 The cost of the HPSA application is £500 - fees cover the cost of assessing applications and administering the scheme.
 Further application guidelines are provided in the Applicant Guidelines and Portfolio Application Form.
 The HPSA scheme is a not for profit accreditation scheme.

-HPSA is a competency-based scheme - your application, references, observation and interview will be assessed for evidence of the HPSA competencies.
+HPSA is a competency-based scheme - your application, references, observation and in person meeting will be assessed for evidence of the HPSA competencies.
 The assessment process will be carried out by BASES HPSA assessors, who have undergone formal training specific to this scheme.
 Once the information in the portfolio application form and the supporting references has been assessed, the applicant will be informed by the BASES Office whether or not the application may progress to the next stage of the observation and interview.

 The HPSA competencies were initially identified through a rigorous audit of the skills and competencies required in high performance sport.
 They were further developed through consultation with key stakeholders, including UK Sport, the HCSIs and representatives from professional sports.
+The HPSA competencies also include all of the required standards to achieve Chartered Scientist status (awarded by the Science Council)

 HPSA is for a 5 year term.
 During this time you will also hold BASES Sport and Exercise Scientist Accreditation.
 Re-licensing will be required to maintain HPSA.